The Fratellis: 2012–2016: We Need Medicine and Eyes Wide, Tongue Tied

 The Fratellis played their first show since 2009 to raise money for the Eilidh Brown Memorial Fund on 15 June 2012, marking nearly 3 years since they last shared a stage together.
 They then performed at O2 ABC Glasgow on 26 September 2012 and announced a UK tour in April 2013.
 During the UK tour, 3 more songs were debuted live; "She's Not Gone Yet But She's Leaving", "Seven Nights Seven Days" and "Whiskey Saga".
 The band went on to perform dates in Oxford, Leicester and Sheffield with another date at Loopallu festival, forming a small September tour.
 During the tour, the band debuted 2 new tracks, "This Old Ghost Town" (previously played by and mainland Europe.

 On 4 February 2013, the Fratellis finished recording their third album, which was to be called We Need Medicine with a release date of 7 October 2013.
 "Seven Nights Seven Days" was released as a single on 29 September.
 The album was recorded in Glasgow with Jon Fratelli and Stuart McCredie on production duties.

-The band saw out 2013 with a successful tour of the US, UK Need Medicine album campaign with two shows in Russia in September 2014.
+The band saw out 2013 with a tour of the US, UK Need Medicine album campaign with two shows in Russia in September 2014.
 In 2014, the band played festivals across the world, returning to the US, UK and Europe and also headed over to Japan before finishing the We Need Medicine tour.

 During Christmas break 2013, the band started writing new material, and two of the songs debuted live in 2014.
 "Too Much Wine" was played on the early 2014 US tour, with "All the Live Long Day" (later to be known as "Impostors (Little By Little)") turning up later on.
 The band released a brand new EP in September 2014 called The Soul Crush EP, which was released for free on their website.
 Upon releasing The Soul Crush EP in 2014, the band stated they would be heading to LA to record their fourth album, with Barry confirming on Twitter it was once again with Tony Hoffer (Beck, Air), producer-architect of both their debut album and of Jon's solo album Psycho Jukebox.

-News stayed quiet until 1 June 2015, when the band announced their new album would be called Eyes Wide, Tongue Tied and would be released through Cooking Vinyl on 21 August 2015.
-The band revealed the first song from the album "Me and the Devil" through their website, and later announced the first single "Baby Don't You Lie To Me" on 29 June.
-Both tracks were made available as instant downloads with your pre-order of the album.
+The album Eyes Wide, Tongue Tied was released through Cooking Vinyl on 21 August 2015.
+The band announced the first song from the album "Me and the Devil" through their website, and later announced the first single "Baby Don't You Lie To Me" on 29 June.
+Both tracks were made available as downloads with pre-orders of the album.

 The band shared a new video for "Baby Don't You Lie To Me!" on 24 July 2015.

 In late 2016, the Fratellis launched a UK-wide tour to mark the 10-year anniversary of Costello Music, playing 16 shows through November and December.